wlenig/wlenig.github.io/data/blog/pretty-lambdas.md

 ---
 title: "Pretty Lambdas in Python"
 publishDate: 2025-02-19T00:00:00-05:00
+description: "Crafting a VSCode extension to visually replace lambda with λ"
 ---

 Of the many paradigms formally introduced to me during my time at university, I have found none as consequential as functional programming.
 Since being dropped headfirst in to [Racket](https://racket-lang.org/) all those years ago, my understanding of programming has forever changed, and so have my tastes.